-I always thought my best friend from childhood drew really well.
+I always thought my best friend from childhood drew really well (he also takes stunning photos).
 When i think about it, that has been a huge part of the reason i’d always thought i couldn’t draw myself.

 What do you think?

 I started making these in June, the day after leaving L’viv the first time i was here, during my last cycle tour.
 Inspired by a conversation with my then host (and now fiancée!) and the two street artists playing the guitar and passing a hat next to us, i decided to get a pastel set and a sketchbook, and follow up on the realization i had had almost a year before — i cannot draw what i do not see.

 I wonder whether everybody who makes art feels similarly.

 It doesn’t seem to be about whether they’re good or bad — i’ve been sharing them with my encounters along the road, and quite positively surprised by the reactions they trigger — while most people seem understandably indifferent, those who do express interest tend to do so rather non-judgmentally, asking me questions about the underlying process and what i see in them myself.

 If you already draw (or paint/sketch/sculpt/whatever), i will be very glad to see some of your art and learn a bit about your process! — and if you don’t make art, then i strongly encourage you to start 😀

 Featured photo: “Potcoava” (November ’17)

 Wanna get short inspirational reads like this one straight into your inbox?

 Sign up for my weekly newsletter!